dmarmsoler/solidity-style-memory-arrays/README.md

 - `Utils.thy`: A set of general functions and lemmas independent of Solidity.
 - `State_Monad`: A formalizaton of a state monad with exceptions and non-termination.
 It provides also a new mode sm for the partial function package.
 - `State.thy`: A formalization of the Solidity storage model consisting of definitions for storage, memory, calldata, and stack.
-In addition it contains several useful functions for the different types of stores such as functions to copy data structures from one store to another.
+In addition it contains several useful functions for the different types of stores such as functions to read data structures from one store to another.
 - `Solidity.thy`: A formalization of Solidity expressions and statements in terms of our state monad.
 - `WP.thy`: A weakest precondition calculus and corresponding verification condition generator for our Solidity monads.
 - `Unit_tests.thy`: A test suite to validate conformance of the semantics to the original Solidity documentation.
 The test cases were executed using the [Remix IDE](https://remix.ethereum.org/).